Real-world economies exhibit five essential properties.

-However, a key point with regard to stochasticity is that the modeling principles (MP1)-(MP7) require ACE models to be dynamically complete virtual worlds.
-Consequently, ACE modelers must explicitly identify the source of any stochastic shocks affecting events within their modeled worlds, not simply their impact points, because all such shocks must come from agents actually residing within these worlds.
+Another important point is that ACE models are required to be dynamically complete virtual worlds.
+Consequently, ACE modelers must explicitly identify the source of any stochastic shocks affecting events within their modeled worlds, not simply their impact points, because all such shocks must come from the agents (i.e., the individuals, social groupings, institutions, biological entities, and/or physical entities) that actually reside within these worlds.
 This requirement encourages ACE modelers to think carefully about the intended empirical referents for any included stochastic shock terms.

 Current ACE research divides roughly into four strands differentiated by objective.

 One primary objective is empirical understanding: What explains the appearance and persistence of empirical regularities?
 Examples of such regularities include social norms, socially accepted monies, market protocols, business cycles, persistent wealth inequality, and the common adoption of technological innovations.
 ACE researchers seek possible causal mechanisms grounded in the successive interactions of agents operating within computationally-rendered virtual worlds.
 A virtual world capable of generating an empirical regularity of interest provides a candidate explanation for this regularity.